ECP-copa/CabanaMD/README.md

 Build Kokkos, followed by Cabana: https://github.com/ECP-copa/Cabana/wiki/Build-Instructions

-Build instructions are available for both CPU and GPU
+Build instructions are available for both CPU and GPU.
+Note that Cabana with MPI is required (`-D Cabana_ENABLE_MPI=ON`)

 ## CPU Build
 Build CabanaMD just like Cabana (using the same default build directories):